Relax and Trust: Integrative Pediatrician Helps Empower Parents

 Final Thoughts

-Warsh emphasizes that parents’ daily choices significantly impact their child’s health.
-He encourages focus on quality nutrition and toxin reduction, stressing that these small steps build a foundation for lifelong health.
+Warsh emphasized that parents’ daily choices significantly affect their child’s health.
+He encourages a focus on quality nutrition and toxin reduction, stressing that these small steps build a foundation for lifelong health.

-Finally, Warsh hopes to empower parents to make the decisions that are right for them and their children while reassuring them that their parental intuition is innate and can be trusted.
-He reminds us that what is needed to be a great parent hasn’t changed and is about being loving and attentive to our children.
+Finally, Warsh said he hopes to empower parents to make the decisions that are right for them and their children while reassuring them that their parental intuition is innate and trustworthy.
+According ot him, what is needed to be a great parent hasn’t changed.
+It simply requires being loving and attentive to our children.

-Perhaps the thing he wants parents to remember most is that, ultimately—you got this.
+The thing he wants parents to remember most is that, ultimately, you got this.

 Emma is an acupuncture physician and has written extensively about health for multiple publications over the past decade.
 She is now a health reporter for The Epoch Times, covering Eastern medicine, nutrition, trauma, and lifestyle medicine.